HBevilacqua/Pi-crossbar/README.md

 This application drives a LED via a raspberry pi.<br>
 To better understand the crossbar concept, I divided this project into 4 parts.<br>
-In the last part, the user is able to drive the LED from any platform (mobile device, computer, etc), no need to be inside the backend network.<br>
+In the last part, the user is able to drive the LED from any platform (mobile device, computer, etc).<br>
-For example, from my office or from another place, I can drive the LED (and then the raspberry pi) which is located in my house.<br>
+For example, from my office I can drive the LED (and then the raspberry pi) which is located in my house.<br>

+### Overview:
+- Step 1: Understand the role of each node
+- Step 2: Add a new RPC
+- Step 3: See the crossbar node dependance
+- Step 4: Use Heroku, a cloud platform as a service (PaaS)

-### Step 1:
+### Step 1: Understand the role of each node
 release: https://github.com/HBevilacqua/Pi-crossbar/releases/tag/v20161014pm
 - cloud = local network
 - all nodes are hosted on the Raspeberry Pi itself